mibzman/NoSQLCLass/PITCHME.md

 #### PostGIS

-- PostGIS is a spatial database extender for PostgreSQL object-relational database.
+- A spatial database extender for PostgreSQL object-relational database.
 It adds support for geographic objects allowing location queries to be run in SQL

 ---